wmd23/conjugategradient/README.md

 - $y, c1 \in (0, 1)$.

 # armijoPRP.jl
-This file contain the function called conjugadoPRP that implements the PRP method (conjugate gradient) or the gradient method where the steplength is computated by Armijo's rule.
+This file contains the function called conjugadoPRP that implements the PRP method (conjugate gradient) or the gradient method where the steplength is computated by Armijo's rule.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.